rei/rei-cedar-docs/docs/components/caption/README.md

   - List in clockwise order from top
   - Separated by commas and semicolons
   - No breaking spaces
-  - For example, “Image credits: top left, Madeline G. @maddyluv; top right, Kevin C.; bottom right, George M. @gmonkey”
+  - For example, “Image Credits: top left, Madeline G. @maddyluv; top right, Kevin C.; bottom right, George M. @gmonkey”

 \
 For purchased assets (photos or video):
-  - Use full name, provided there a signed release is on file
+  - Use full name, provided a signed release is on file

 \
 For copyrighted media (photos or video):